We share an acutely felt need for leadership in this moment of accelerating social, economic, and political transformation.

 But who can you trust?
 Indeed, what can you believe?

 Increasingly, brands are taking stands on societal issues and connecting their purpose to the world’s most pressing problems.
 This is not altruism.
 This is because their customers, employees, investors, and neighbors expect it.
 What’s more, brands no longer can—or need to—rely on others to tell their stories.
 They have the power to rise above the current media morass to own and share their stories themselves.

 All of this requires courage and new ways of thinking.
-And the good news is, more and more brands are demonstrating both.
+The good news is, more and more brands are demonstrating both.
 They are shaping, for the better, both private dialogue and public discourse.
 They are speaking—publishing, broadcasting, engaging—with the quality, creativity, and intellectual vibrancy that were once the exclusive domain of the Fourth Estate.